rapariciopardo/PRISMA/README.md

 Installation
 ============

-If you don't have the Nse-gym alrady installed
+If you don't have the ns3-gym alrady installed

 1. If the submodule was not yet initialized, initialize them.
 ```